sirandluke/gstore/README.md

 # gstore database
   Using python and mySQL

-***BY LUKE SIRAND (lsirand@ucsd.edu)
+By Luke Sirand (lsirand@ucsd.edu)
 Univeristy of California, San Diego
-  B.S.
-Mathematics and Computer Science

 # TABLES